Advice for Implementing SuccessFactors Onboarding 2.0 From a Professionally Certified Onboarding Expert

 About GP Strategies

-GP Strategies has completed more than 800 SAP SuccessFactors projects in more than 80 countries worldwide during the last 16 years.
-We cover all major industries, and we provide continued operational support and maintenance for more than 80 companies.
-We are an SAP gold partner, and we have been awarded SAP Recognized Expertise in all SAP SuccessFactors areas.
-Together with our customers, we have won 13 SAP Quality Awards in 4 years.
+GP Strategies SuccessFactors EMEA Practice has completed more than 900 SAP SuccessFactors projects in more than 80 countries worldwide during the last 17 years.
+We are covering all major industries and we provide continued operational support and maintenance for more than 90 companies.
+We are an SAP Gold partner, and we have been awarded SAP Recognized Expertise in all SAP SuccessFactors areas.
+Together with our customers, we have won 13 SAP Quality Awards in four years.
 Contact us to learn more about how we can help you with SAP SuccessFactors.